-This website was created in the memory of our beloved brother and son, Clint Reagan, who was born in May 1985 and passed away in August 2005 at the age of 20.
+This website was created in the memory of our beloved brother and son, Clint Reagan, who died at the age of 20.
 Clint is very much alive in our hearts and always will be.
 He is and will continue to be as much as a part of our lives in spirit as he ever was.

 "The love that is in a parent's heart stays deep, strong and true.
 No matter where you go, that love is there with you".
 Quote by Edgar Cayce.